EbookFoundation/cce-search-prototype/README.md

 ### Deactivating the virtual environment

-**Always do this before doing any development work, otherwise your other Python work will screw up the project!**
+**Always do this when you're finished working, otherwise your other Python work will screw up the project!**

 #### Mac/Linux